BlackWasp

 What is an Array?

-So far in the C# Fundamentals tutorial we have concentrated on the basic data types that are available to the developer.
+So far in the C# Fundamentals tutorial we have concentrated on basic data types.
 In each case, the data type stored a single value.
 Often it is necessary to group together related values that represent a series of data, tabular data or more complex structures.
-One of the methods by which this can be achieved is by creating an array.
+One way that this can be achieved is by creating an array.

-An array is simply a collection of variables that share a common name and data type.
+An array is a collection of variables with a common data type.
 The data type can be any type supported by the .NET framework including strings, numeric types and objects.
 The items in an array are distinguished from one another by one or more index numbers.
-This allows easy control of the linked values.
+This allows easy control of the related values.

-The .NET framework implements all arrays as objects.
-This does not mean that the individual elements need to be objects but it does affect the methods in which arrays can be manipulated.
-For example, an array must be instantiated using the new keyword.
-An array may also be left uninitialised and therefore containing a null value.
+The .NET framework implements arrays as objects.
+This does not mean that the individual elements need to be objects but it does affect the ways that you can manipulate arrays.
+For example, arrays are instantiated using the new keyword.
+An array may also be left uninitialised with a null value.

 Simple Array Declaration

-The most basic type of array is known as a one-dimensional array.
-This structure provides a simple list of numbered variables.
+The most basic type of array is the one-dimensional array.
+This provides a simple list of values.
 The method used to declare the array is similar to that of any other variable.
 However, the data type in the declaration is followed by a pair of square brackets.
 The following example creates an array of integers.

 int[] listItems;

-Once declared in this manner, the array contains a null value.
-We can now instantiate the array using the new keyword and indicating the number of items that we require in the list.
-By adding the following code to the example above, the array is generated with ten items.
+Declared in this manner, the array contains null.
+We can initialise the array using the new keyword and indicating the number of items that we require in the list:

 listItems = new int[10];

-As with previous declarations, the two elements can be combined into a single line of code:
+As with previous declarations, the two elements can be combined into a single statement:

 int[] listItems = new int[10];